windicss/windicss/README.md

   </a>
 </p>

-windicss is a css compiler or css interpreter, which is based on the grammar of tailwindcss and adds other features.
+windicss is a css compiler or css interpreter, which is based on the grammar of [tailwindcss](https://github.com/tailwindlabs/tailwindcss) and adds other features.

-The original idea of this project was to replace the tailwindcss workflow of build css then add some purgecss and autoprefixer plugins.
+The original idea of this project was to replace the tailwindcss workflow of (postcss + purgecss + autoprefixer).

 ## How it works

-### Interpretation mode

-Interpret mode is similar to the traditional tailwindcss workflow, based on the input HTML text, and parse the classes in the HTML, then build our css file based on these classes.

-* Input
+The following html as an example:

 ```html
 <div class="py-8 px-8 max-w-sm mx-auto bg-white rounded-xl shadow-md space-y-2 sm:py-4 sm:flex sm:items-center sm:space-y-0 sm:space-x-6">